kanadmy/Privacy/PRIVACY_POLICY.md

 **Last updated:** June 12, 2026

-The developer of the "10X" mobile application (hereinafter referred to as the "Application") is committed to protecting your privacy.
+The developer of the "10X Games" mobile application (hereinafter referred to as the "Application") is committed to protecting your privacy.
 This Privacy Policy explains how information is handled within the Application.

 ## 1. Information Collection and Use